 It’s important to note that weight gain and bloating from hormonal fluctuations cannot always be avoided.
 Natural body mass and weight changes are part of life, but they can be minimized with the above tips and methods.
 Also, if prevention is no longer your main concern because you're already bloated, our experts recommend eating these seven foods to soothe the digestive issues and minimize symptoms.

-“Whenever you're bloated, your go-to drink should be kefir,” says dietician Frida Harju-Westman, an in-house nutritionist at the Swedish healthy living app, Lifesum.
-Drinking kefir—fermented milk with the consistency of a thin yogurt—is especially helpful if dairy products give you digestive troubles.
+“Whenever you're bloated, your go-to drink should be kefir,” says nutritionist Frida Harju-Westman.
+Drinking kefir—fermented milk with the consistency of a thin yogurt—may be especially helpful if dairy products give you digestive troubles.
 “Kefir contains lactase, an enzyme that helps your body break down lactose, which is usually responsible for any bloating, gas, or tummy pain when it comes to dairy products.”

 Yes, chocolate has made the cut.
 “Just make sure you opt for 70% dark chocolate or treats made with organic raw cacao,” Vitti advises.
 (And be sure it's not loaded with sugar, which causes inflammation.)

-Not only do avocados promote brain health, but they're also high in potassium, with 354 mg per half-cup serving, which research has shown to decrease sodium levels and increase urine production, thereby helping to reduce water retention and improve period bloating.
-Dunston prefers avocados over bananas (a medium-sized banana contains 422 mg of potassium) because they’re lower in carbs.
+Avocados are high in potassium, which not only promotes brain health, but has also been shown to decrease sodium levels, thereby potentially increasing urine production, helping to reduce water retention, and improving period bloating.
+Dunston prefers avocados over bananas (a medium-sized banana contains 422 mg of potassium and an avocado contains 364 mg) because they’re lower in carbs.

 Kimchi is a savory Korean side dish that's primarily composed of salted napa cabbage and spices.
 “Because it's fermented, it has a very strong, pungent smell," says Harju-Westman, "but it is great for reducing bloating."
 And, since kimchi is chock full of probiotics, it also promotes a healthy gut.

-Many cruciferous veggies, such as broccoli, are rich in calcium, which research has shown decreases PMS fatigue and depression.
+Many cruciferous veggies, such as broccoli, are rich in calcium, which may decrease PMS fatigue and depression.
 To increase the body's absorption of calcium, says Dunston, “Have that broccoli with some salmon, which is high in vitamin D." Calcium-and-vitamin-D supplements, Dunston adds, have been shown to improve mood and reduce the severity of PMS symptoms, such as diarrhea, constipation, fatigue, depression, and bloating.

 Nuts and Seeds

-Many nuts and seeds are high in B vitamins (particularly B1 (thiamine), B6, and riboflavin), which have been shown to help decrease PMS symptoms such as irritability, fluid retention (weight gain), and bloating, among others.
+Many nuts and seeds are high in B vitamins (particularly B1 (thiamine), B6, and riboflavin), which may help decrease PMS symptoms such as irritability, fluid retention (weight gain), and bloating, among others.
 (Think: unsalted almonds, pistachios, and sunflower seeds.)
 “Nuts and seeds contain high amounts of minerals, electrolytes, and healthy fats,” Dunston adds, “which also help to balance our hormones.”